Top topics

 About Chelmsford City Council

 Chelmsford City Council is a district or second-tier council providing services for the Chelmsford area.
-The City Council provides a wide range of services, from kerbside collections and street cleaning, to running Chelmsford’s parks, the city museum and theatre.
+The city council provides a wide range of services, from kerbside collections and street cleaning, to running Chelmsford’s parks, the city museum and theatre.

 Chelmsford City Council collects all of the council tax paid by residents in the district, but it only keeps 11% of this money.
 The rest goes to Essex County Council, Essex Police, Essex County Fire and Rescue Service and parish tier councils.